aldenq/Yodel/README.md

 sudo pip3 install yodelnet

-Next, you will need a system with a wifi interface on it that supports Monitor mode and packet injection, if your built in card does not support it look for a USB wifi dongle that supports monitor mode and packet injection.
+Next, you will need a system with a WIFI interface on it that supports Monitor mode and packet injection, if your built in card does not support it look for a USB wifi dongle that supports monitor mode and packet injection.
-I have had a lot of luck with:https://www.amazon.com/Wifi-Antenna-Raspberry-Pi-Instructions/dp/B00H95C0A2/ but many others that will work just fine also exist. when looking for a wifi dongle it only needs to support 2.4ghz, i would also recommend getting one with an external antenna to improve range.
+I have had a lot of luck with:https://www.amazon.com/Wifi-Antenna-Raspberry-Pi-Instructions/dp/B00H95C0A2/ but many others exist that will work. when looking for a wifi dongle it only needs to support 2.4ghz, i would also recommend getting one with an external antenna to improve range.
-Once you have a supported wifi interface on your system you for the most part are good to go, you probably want 2 computers with supported hardware as without this you will only be able to talk with yourself. you will need to get the interface id for the wifi interface you would like to use, this can be done with the "iw dev" command. this will be needed in the "yodel.startRadio" function call in your code.
+Once you have a supported wifi interface on your system, for the most part are good to go, you probably want 2 computers with supported hardware as without this you will only be able to talk with yourself.
+You will need to get the interface id for the wifi interface you would like to use, this can be done with the "iw dev" command. this will be needed in the "yodel.startRadio" function call in your code.
 ## Misc info:
   programs using yodel need to be ran as root.